microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Password: hr
 <img src="./images/OraDBInstall_DBConnectivityTest.png" alt="Testing Connectivity from local Environment" width="600">

-- View the data in Jobs & Employees tables
+- View the data in Jobs & Employees tables for verification.

 - Connection Troubleshooting tip:
 - open a command prompt in your local environment.
 - type "curl -v telnet://\<OracleVM_IPAddress\>:1521"
 - It should come back with "Connected to \<OracleVM_IPAddress\>"

-- You have successfully completed the pre-requisits for this lab:
+- You have successfully completed the pre-requisits for this lab!

 ### Task-1: Create Azure Database for PostgreSQL Service
-1. Select Azure Database for PostgreSQL service
+1. Select Azure Database for PostgreSQL service.
 - Type 'Azure Database for postgresql' on the search bar to select Azure database for postgreSQL service
-- Select Single Server option
+- Select Single Server option.

 <img src="./images/ATA_PostgreSQL_Select_Single_Server.PNG" alt="Select PostgreSQL Single Server Service" hight="500">

-2. Enter the following details
+2. Enter the following details:
 - Resource group: Select an existing resource group "sample-oracledb-rg" from the drop down.
 - Server name: enter 'atapg11-\<yourname\>'.
 - Location: select 'East US'